 Veteran director Vicente Aranda gives us his take on events preceeding the fall of the Byzantine Empire in his lush 2006 adaptation from a book by the same name, “Tirante el Blanco” [Eng.
 Titles: The White Knight / The Maiden’s Conspiracy].
 I haven’t read Joanot Martorell’s original book, but knowing Sr. Aranda, I’m sure what looks at first sight to be a bawdy swashbuckler-romance with cheesy dialogues, is his way of satirizing the political intrigues and hypocrisy prevalent among the royals of the time, which eventually led to the fall of the Empire.
 But I am not too sure if he pulled it off successfully with the English dialogues.

 It’s well made film, particularly in its attention to detail – like the costumes, lighting, cinematography, and art direction.
 The Blu-ray version bring out its technical merits in all its glory.

 The story is set in the early 15th century when a knight from the Kingdom of Aragon (Spain didn’t exist in its present form then) arrives with his army to defend Constantinople from the invading Moslems.
 He hopelessly falls in love with the princess Carmesina, played by the delicious Esther Nubiola.
-The film is filled with big stars – Italian great Giancarlo Giannini plays the ailing emperor, and Spanish heavyweight Victoria Abril plays the scheming Peaceful Widow, Leonor Watling, court maiden Placer de mi Vida, and Ingrid Rubio, maiden Estefania.
+The film is filled with big stars – Italian actor Giancarlo Giannini plays the ailing emperor, and Spanish actress Victoria Abril plays the scheming Peaceful Widow, Leonor Watling, the court maiden Placer de mi Vida, and Ingrid Rubio, maiden Estefania.